omgmog/omgmog.github.com/_posts/2013-03-15-fluid-video-embeds-for-your-responsive-website.md

 Here's an example:

 {% highlight css linenos %}
-.emedded-video-wrapper {
+.embedded-video-wrapper {
     position: relative;

-    /* 100% width, so it scales */
+    /* Use percentage width, so it scales */
     width: 100%;

     /* and this is where the magic happens */